-Can you also predict the arrival of your period with certainty a few days in advance?
+Can you also predict the onset of your period with certainty several days in advance?
 In this article, we bring you the most common premenstrual symptoms that may indicate that your period is probably just around the corner.

 What is premenstrual syndrome (PMS)?

-Premenstrual syndrome is a collection of physical and emotional symptoms that occur in the late luteal phase, approximately one week before menstruation .
+Premenstrual syndrome is a collection of physical or emotional symptoms appearing in the late luteal phase, approximately one week before the onset of menstruation.
 The cause of PMS is not fully known.
-Premenstrual symptoms may occur as a result of hormonal fluctuations in the second half of the cycle, but lifestyle and current psychological state also have a significant influence on the presence or worsening of symptoms.
+Premenstrual symptoms can occur due to fluctuating hormones in the second half of the cycle, but lifestyle and current psychological state also have a significant impact on the presence or worsening of symptoms.

 5 signs that your period is coming soon